Codename Villanelle

 Codename Villanelle is a 2017 thriller novel by British author Luke Jennings.
 A compilation of four serial e-book novellas published from 2014 to 2016, the novel was published in the United Kingdom by John Murray as an e-book on 29 June 2017, followed by hardcover and paperback versions on 24 August 2017.
-Codename Villanelle is the basis of the BBC America television series Killing Eve (2018–2022).
+Codename Villanelle is the basis of the BBC America/BBC Three television series Killing Eve (2018–2022).

 Premise

 Villanelle is a Russian orphan who, after murdering the killers of her gangster father, is rescued from prison and trained as a hitwoman by a shadowy group called The Twelve.
 Codename Villanelle has been summarized as pitting "heartless female assassin" Villanelle against "dowdy but dogged MI5 agent" Eve Polastri, the two women "battling it out at a distance" as Polastri seeks clues at a series of killing sites.

 Character background

-Jennings stated that he based Villanelle's character on Idoia López Riaño, a hitwoman for Basque nationalist paramilitary group ETA who was convicted of murdering 23 people in the 1990s.
+Jennings stated that he based Villanelle's character on Idoia López Riaño, a hitwoman for the Basque nationalist paramilitary group ETA who was convicted of murdering 23 people in the 1990s.
 Jennings described Riaño—nicknamed La Tigresa (The Tigress) for her "legendary sexual prowess"—as a "psychopath" and "completely without empathy."